Get The Help You Deserve

 Laws and Regulations

-• In Florida, it is illegal to text while driving under section 316.305 of the Florida Statute.
-This law prohibits drivers from manually typing, sending, or reading any form of written communication while operating a vehicle.
+• Under section 316.305 of the Florida Statute, texting while driving is illegal.
+This law prohibits drivers from manually typing, sending, or reading written communication while operating a vehicle.

 • Violating this law is considered a primary offense, meaning law enforcement can stop and ticket a driver solely for texting while driving.

-• While Florida does not currently have a comprehensive hands-free law, some jurisdictions within the state, such as Miami-Dade County, have implemented hands-free ordinances.
-These ordinances require drivers to use hands-free devices or voice-activated technology when making phone calls while driving.
+• While Florida does not currently have a comprehensive hands-free law, some jurisdictions, such as Miami-Dade County, have implemented hands-free ordinances.
+These ordinances require drivers to use hands-free or voice-activated technology when making phone calls.

 • It's essential to be familiar with local ordinances that may impose additional restrictions on cellphone use while driving.